boring-ventures/mercury/docs/EMAIL-SETUP.md

 # Email Configuration Setup

-This document explains how to set up and use the email functionality for the Mercury Platform registration system.
+This document explains how to set up and use the email functionality for the NORDEX Platform registration system.

 ## Overview

-The Mercury Platform automatically sends confirmation emails to users when they submit registration requests.
+The NORDEX Platform automatically sends confirmation emails to users when they submit registration requests.
 The email system uses:

 - **Email Service**: Resend (https://resend.com)
 - **Template Type**: HTML email templates with inline CSS
 - **Language**: Spanish (all emails are in Spanish)
-- **Styling**: Matches Mercury Platform brand colors and design
+- **Styling**: Matches NORDEX Platform brand colors and design

 ## Setup Instructions